FluidNumerics/rcc-run/docs/source/QuickStart/rcc_ephemeral_tutorial.rst

 Ephemeral RCC Tutorial
 ######################################

-Fluid Run can be used to create ephemeral compute resources for testing HPC applications and to record information about the test for later analysis.
+RCC Run can be used to create ephemeral compute resources for testing HPC applications and to record information about the test for later analysis.
-This quickstart guide will introduce you to the necessary ingredients for configuring application tests with fluid-run, using an ephemeral Research Computing Cluster (RCC).
+This quickstart guide will introduce you to the necessary ingredients for configuring application tests with rcc-run, using an ephemeral Research Computing Cluster (RCC).

 ***************************
 Demo
 ***************************
-You will start by using the rcc-ephemeral example provided in the fluid-run repository.
+You will start by using the rcc-ephemeral example provided in the rcc-run repository.
 This example creates a Singularity image with the `cowsay` program installed on it and then runs tests for this image on an ephemeral RCC cluster.
 You will learn how to set up your Google Cloud project and create the necessary resources to support application testing, benchmarking, and logging.

 Google Cloud Project Setup